N02870941/mazes/docs/README.md

 The limitations of Dijkstra's algorithm is the reason we use A* (A Star) as our primary approach in **path finding**.
 It can be considered a generalization of Dijkstra's algorithm that uses a heuristic value (specific to the problem) that prevents us from straying away on non-optimal paths and helps make more intelligent intermediate steps that lead to the overall optimal solution.
 We can also say Dijkstra's algorithm is a specific case of A* where the heuristic of all adjacent vertices are equal or zero - thus having no impact on decision making.
-This fact, along with the fact that edge weights are all equal is why Dijkstra for simple (single solution) mazes degrades to a greedy BFS.
+This fact, along with the fact that edge weights are all equal for a maze is why Dijkstra for simple (single solution) mazes degrades to a greedy best-first search.

 The heuristic is an easy-to-compute value computed per iteration (or beforehand) that we use to determine whether or not we are getting closer to our target.
 It is a problem-specific computation because for arbitrary graphs (a set of edges and vertices) we do not have any information nor a concept of "how close" we are.
 Since we have our graph in terms of a grid, a good choice for the heuristic is the (euclidian or manhattan) distance between the current pixel and the target.